SurajPG1112000/Stepin_Number_System_Convertion/1_Requriments/README.md

 ![](https://github.com/SurajPG1112000/Stepin_Number_System_Convertion/blob/main/5_Images/BODH_TABLE.png)

- This project is developed using concept C programming which will perform basic operations converting number from one base value to other like
+ This project is developed using concept C programming in which will perform basic operations converting number from one base value to other like
 * hexadecimal to Decimal
 * Binary to Decimal
 * Octal to Decimal